 A classically styled, somewhat quirky late 19th century hotel in lower Alfama, Palacete Chafariz del Rei has great views over the Tagus river, plenty of free cakes and snacks for guests, as well as luxuriously high ceilings and ever so grand meeting rooms and corridors.
 This is where Wes Anderson (and all nostalgia lovers) would/should stay in Lisbon.

-Bairro Alto is the night owl’s dream spot, with bars, clubs, restaurants and a lively atmosphere that lasts long into the early hours.
-By day, this hilly district offers a uniquely bohemian charm with narrow, cobblestone streets, colorful buildings, and quirky shops.
+Bairro Alto is the night owl’s dream, with bars, clubs, restaurants and a lively atmosphere that lasts long into the early hours.
+By day, this hilly district offers a bohemian charm with narrow, cobblestone streets, colorful buildings, and quirky shops.

-Its great if you want plenty of bars and live music spots, but if not, also don’t panic, as despite its lively rep Bairro Alto has its fair share of quiet corners, as well as some breathtaking views, particularly from the Miradouro de São Pedro de Alcântara.
+It’s great if you want plenty of bars and live music spots, but if not, also don’t panic, as despite its lively rep, Bairro Alto has its fair share of quiet corners and breathtaking views, particularly from the Miradouro de São Pedro de Alcântara.
+All of the following are priced around the mid-range category ($200-300 per night in peak season, cheaper in off-season).

 The Lumiares Hotel & Spa

-The Lumiares Hotel and Spa is located right in the hear of Bairro Alto.
+The 5* Lumiares Hotel and Spa is located right in the heart of Bairro Alto.
 Choose between whole apartments, studios and even penthouse style accommodation, and benefit from rooftop terrace views over Lisbon.
-For wellness enthusiasts, there is a small in-house spa and you’ll access to a 24 hour gym.
-A solid 5 star hotel for those who like to be right in the heart of the action.
+For wellness enthusiasts, there’s a small in-house spa and access to a 24 hour gym.

 Raw Culture Art & Lofts Bairro Alto